Cristiano-Langner/Yolov11_ObjDetection_SelfDrivingCars/README.md

 - utils: folder to store the scripts that were useful to us, such as extracting random frames from videos to construct our dataset
 - objdetec-4-autonomousdriving.ipynb: the main notebook where the final models were trained
 - yolo*.pt: default models downloaded from Ultralytics website
-- results_yolo11m_custom_dataset.zip: zip file containing the results on our custom dataset, metrics and the trained models.
+- results_yolo11m_custom_dataset.zip: zip file containing the results on our custom dataset, metrics and the trained models (weights, found at /train/weights/).
+- RealTime_Object_Detection.ipynb: notebook to run real-time inference
+- pdfs_report_n_poster: folder containing the report and the poster pdfs

 ### See results obtained in our dataset (test data) below: